gh0st-007/Single-Cycle-Processor/README.md

 B-Type: BEQ, BNE
 J-Type: JAL

-To test the design, we take the a test program which includes all the implemented instructions and convert it into hex code and place it in the instruction memory.
+To test the design, we take a test program which includes all the implemented instructions and convert it into its equivalent hex code and place it in the instruction memory.
 Here is the assembly program:

 addi x1,x0,5